smmalavi/TMS-ioFit/README.md

 TMS ioFit was developed by the Department of Psychiatry & Behavioral Sciences, Duke University School of Medicine.

+## Editions log:

+2019: Closed-loop; Automatic analysis and recording of EMG data; Automatic tuning of TMS amplitude; Support of both optimal and uniform sampling methods.

+2022: Modified labels of boxes and figures.

 ## Hardware and Software

 ![image](https://user-images.githubusercontent.com/46087039/233884264-30926e12-dc85-491b-9bc1-108ca87080a1.png)